destroyedlolo/Majordome/HowToConfigure/Readme.md

 # Automation Configuration

-Automation configurations are grouped (for a specific Majordome instance) in a directory tree likes :
+Automation configurations are grouped (for a specific Majordome instance) in a directory tree likes specified with the `UserConfiguration=` parameter.
+A typical directory tree looks like :
 ```
 00_Majordome
 01_Pool
 02_LivingRoom
 ```

-Directories are loaded in order (00_* first, 01_* after, etc ...).
+Directories, also known as *containers*, are loaded in order (00_* first, 01_* after, etc ...).
 As soon as declared, Majordome objects can be used in further ones.<br>
-:exclamation: **Notez-bien** :exclamation: Majordome's objects (triggers, timers, ...) are shared.
-But Lua side variables can't be shared among scripts.
+:exclamation: **Notez-bien** :exclamation: If Majordome's objects (triggers, timers, ...) are shared, Lua scripts are **stateless** and Lua side variables, functions, can't be shared among scripts.
 See bellow about Lua scripting.

 An error is raised if an object is duplicated.